 Expect discounts as high as 50 percent.
-Keep in mind, though, that you’ll have a limited selection of cabins — and they’re not likely to be the best, since preferred cabins will likely have sold first, McDaniel said.
+Keep in mind, though, you'll have a limited selection of cabins — and they're not liable to be the best, since preferred cabins will likely have sold first, McDaniel said.

 3. Be Flexible With Dates

-If you haven’t locked in your time off from work, opt to vacation when cruise prices are lower.
-Pricing for the same cruise can vary by hundreds of dollars from one week to the next, said cruise expert Stewart Chiron of The Cruise Guy.
+If you haven't locked in time off from work, opt to vacation when cruise prices are lower.
+Pricing for the same cruise can vary by hundreds of dollars from one week to the next, said cruise expert Stewart Chiron of cruise deals site Cruise Guy.

 4. Use a Travel Agent

-You can search cruise options online all day and still miss out on the best deals.
-That’s because travel agencies tend to know about exclusive offers and promotions.
+You can search cruise options online all day and still miss out on a good deal.
+That's because travel agencies tend to know about exclusive offers and promotions.

-“Travel agents constantly have their fingers on the pulse of the cruise industry,” said Rob Stuart, author of “Just Add Water: Your Guide to the Ultimate Cruise Vacation.”
+"Travel agents constantly have their fingers on the pulse of the cruise industry," said Rob Stuart, co-author of "Just Add Water: Your Guide to the Ultimate Cruise Vacation."

-Not only do travel agents know the industry inside and out, but they can also buy tickets in bulk to get better pricing, Geronemus said.
-Using an agent can save couples hundreds of dollars, he said.
+Not only do travel agents know the industry inside and out, they can buy tickets in bulk to get better pricing, Geronemus said.
+Using an agent can save couples up to hundreds of dollars, he said.

 5. Take Advantage of Wave Season

-The period between January and March is known as wave season, and McDaniel said this time of year is the equivalent of Black Friday for cruise lines.
-Not only can you find great deals, but you might also pick up perks like free drink packages, Stuart said.
+January through March is known as wave season, and McDaniel said this time of year is the equivalent of Black Friday for cruise lines.
+Not only can you find great deals, you might pick up perks like free drink packages, Stuart said.

 Don't Miss: The Best Time to Book Your Travel Plans